 PAMLA 2021 LAS VEGAS: “CITY OF GOD, CITY OF DESTRUCTION”

-Moreover, to ensure that we do not leave anyone out for 2021, we are also now offering virtual sessions!
-If you are interested, you may also want to submit a special session (virtual or in-person) by January 31, 2021 via our online special session proposal system.
+Moreover, to ensure that we do not leave anyone out for 2021, we are also now offering Virtual Sessions!
+If you are interested, you may also want to submit a special session (virtual or in-person) by February 15, 2021 via our online special session proposal system.

 On the occasion of PAMLA’s sojourn in Las Vegas – the compendium of human cities and simulacrum of the eternal city – we invite inquiry on literatures of the human polis as such, and the beliefs, hopes, and doubts that inflect the forms of those expressions.